 But for today’s seafood banquet, the clams head chef Qwustenuxun cooks are available in bags from a meals distributor.
 Locally harvested clams could contravene provincial regulation, as would privately stick fish, because of food processing issues.
 “If we can’t use all of our traditional components, then we are no longer truely highlighting Aboriginal delicacies,” Qwustenuxun stated.

-Although provincial regulation does no longer observe reserve land, in step with the First Nations Health Authority (FNHA), a First Nation’s leader and council may additionally prefer to paintings with the FNHA to ensure compliance with food safety law.
+Although provincial regulation no longer observes reserve land, in step with the First Nations Health Authority (FNHA), a First Nation’s leader and council may additionally prefer to paintings with the FNHA to ensure compliance with food safety law.
 The FNHA says its Environmental Health Officers use provincial law as a manual for inspections and guidelines to help communities control health risks.

 For off-reserve centers, provincial guidelines have to be upheld at all times.